-The ligament around the knee are strong, but sometimes they can be injured.
+The ligaments around the knee are strong, but sometimes they can be injured.
 They may be sprained (stretched) or sometimes ruptured (torn).
 The majority of ligament injuries to the knee are sprains and settle with conservative treatment, including physiotherapy, rest and occasionally a knee brace.
 Surgical intervention may be required if a ligament is ruptured.

 If you feel you may have suffered more than a minor sprain, it is important to have an examination with an experienced physiotherapist.
 Our physiotherapists will give you an expert opinion on 1) if a ligament has been injured, 2) whether it has been sprained or ruptured and 3) the most appropriate management of the injury.